Felipelv199/simulation-and-visualization/GoL/README.md

     python conway.py [FilePath]

 In case that is an error with the file relative path, it will run the default configuration.

+### Output File Format

+It will return the numbers of configurations recognized by the program and the ones that are not recognized are classified as other.
+The numbers will correspond to the times that a configuration appears in the frame and also the final count per configuration.